mike182uk/snpt/README.md

 The sync command will download all of your public and private gists and store them locally for fast retrieval by Snpt.

+You can prevent specific gists from being synced by placing `[snpt:ignore]` anywhere in the description of the gist.

 ### <a id="cp"></a>Copying a snippet to the clipboard

 ```